 An energy drink is a beverage marketed to both athletes and the general public as a quick and easy means of relieving fatigue and improving performance.
-In addition to water, nearly all energy drinks contain carbohydrates and caffeine as their main ingredients.
+Nearly all energy drinks contain carbohydrates and caffeine as their main ingredients.
 The carbohydrates provide nutrient energy while the caffeine acts as a stimulant to the central nervous system.